bentomas/node-async-testing/README.md

     node-async-test --web tests-directory

-Once the server is started you can pick and choose which suites to run, and run them as many times as you like.  **node-async-testing** reloads the suites (and any code they use) from scratch each time they are run so you can leave the web server running and switch back and forth between editing tests or code and running the tests.
+Once the server is started, from a browser you can pick and choose which suites to run, and run them as many times as you like.  **node-async-testing** reloads the suites (and any code they use) from scratch each time they are run so you can leave the web server running and switch back and forth between editing tests or code and running the tests.
 Very handy!

-To use the web runner you also need to [Socket.IO][socket] and [node-webworker][webwork]:
+To use the web runner you also need to install [Socket.IO][socket] and [node-webworker][webwork]:

     npm install socket.io webworker